magicicada/simple_network_sim/software_checklist.md

 - Is the code appropriately parameterized (i.e. have hard coded parameters been removed)?

 > - [ ] Sufficiently addressed
-> - [ ] Some work remaining or caveats
+> - [x] Some work remaining or caveats
-> - [x] Needs to be addressed
+> - [ ] Needs to be addressed
 >
-> The SCRC Data Pipeline is not being used fully as it is under intensive development.
-We expect to have this soon.
+> From as software engineering perspective, simple_network_sim uses the data pipeline api as fully as is currently possible.
+Work is ongoing to run with "real" data via the pipeline.
 Code is parameterised.